ximlel/BN_model/README.md

-# MATLAB PROGRAM

-# Baer-Nunziato Model
+# MATLAB PROGRAM for Baer-Nunziato Model
 A series of Godunov-type schemes for Baer-Nunziato Model.
 (To prevent non-physical oscillations)